Sujata006/AlfaZ.Mine/README.md

 # AlfaZ.Mine
 This is something my thoughts resonate with, this is where my unsaid words speaks.
 <br>
-This is the first project I'm working .
+This is the first project I'm working on .